awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

 To launch this accelerator as a Docker container, there are a few prerequisites and steps to complete.
 It is assumed you have basic experience with AWS IoT via the console and CLI.

-The main steps for deployment are:

-1. *Complete prerequisites*.
-1. *Generate and launch the CloudFormation stack*.
-This will create the Lambda functions, the Greengrass resources, and an AWS IoT thing to be used as the Greengrass Core.
-The certificate will be associated with the newly created Thing.
-At the end, a Greengrass deployment will be created and ready to be pushed to the Docker container.
-1. *From CloudFormation output, create the `config.json` file*.
-Then place all files into the `gg_docker/certs` and `gg_docker/config` directories.
-1. *Run the container*.
-From the `gg_docker/` directory, launch (`docker-compose --build up`) to build the container, which will start Greengrass in a pre-deployed state.
-1. *Deploy to Greengrass*.
-From the AWS Console, perform a Greengrass deployment that will push all resources to the Greengrass container and start the ETL operations.

-When finished, stopping the accelerator (`CTRL-C` followed by `docker-compose down`) will gracefully stop all containers and then remove then.
-The deployment state and any persisted data will be preserved in the `docker/` subdirectories, and used when restarted.

-### Verify Prerequisites
+### Prerequisites

 The following is a list of prerequisites to deploy the accelerator:

-* AWS Cloud
-  * Ensure you have an AWS user account with permissions to manage `iot`, `greengrass`, `lambda`, `cloudwatch`, and other services during the deployment of the CloudFormation stack.
+  * Ensure you have an AWS user account with permissions to create and manage `iot`, `greengrass`, `lambda`, `cloudwatch`, and other services used by CloudFormation (CDK).
+  * Install the AWS CLI locally and create a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) with credentials for the AWS user account.
+For Cloud9, there is a profile already created named *default*.
   * Install the [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) and perform a [bootstrap](https://docs.aws.amazon.com/cdk/latest/guide/troubleshooting.html#troubleshooting_nobucket) in the region you will be working.
   * Verify Docker Desktop or Docker Machine installed, and you have the ability to create or download images locally and run containers.
-  * Ensure a recent version of the AWS CLI is installed and a user profile with permissions mentioned above is available for use.

 ### Create and Launch the CloudFormation Stack

 :bulb: All steps below use a Cloud9 IDE in the same account and region where the accelerator will be run.
-If running locally, ensure you have the AWS CLI installed, and change the AWS profile name, *default*, to one with proper permissions.
+If running locally, ensure you have the AWS CLI installed, and change the AWS named profile from *default* to one you have created with proper permissions.

 Prior to launching the accelerator container locally, the AWS CDK is used to generate a CloudFormation template and deploy it.
 From Cloud9, follow the steps to create and launch the stack via the CDK.